laiwz/laiwz.github.io/index.md

 5. "The Impacts of Economic Statecraft: The Case of Taiwan" (_draft coming soon!_)

-7. "Long-Term Effects of the Cultural Revolution" (_draft coming soon!_)
+7. "Exposure to Violence and Occupational Choice: Evidence from Children of the Cultural Revolution" (_draft coming soon!_)